dhup04/vsd_2024/README.md

 For M2 MOSFET drain is connected to out node, gate is connected to in node, NMOS source and substrate are connected to 0.

-image

 SPICE simulation lab for CMOS inverter
 Till now we have described the connectivity information about CMOS inverter now we will describe the other components connnectivity information like load capacitor, source.
 Let's seee the connectivity of output load capacitor.

 It is connected between out and the node 0.
 And it's value is 10ff.
 Supply voltage(Vdd) which is connected between Vdd and node 0 and value of it is 2.5 , Similarly we have input voltage which is connected between Vin and node 0 and its value is 2.5.

-image

 Now we have to give the simulation commands in which we are swiping the Vin from 0 to 2.5 with the stepsize of 0.05.
 Because we want Vout while changing the Vin.

-image

 Final step is to model files.
 It has the complete description about NMOS and PMOS.

-image

-image

 Now we will do the SPICE simulation for the particular values.
 And will get the graph.

 image

-Now, doing other simulation in which we change the PMOS width to 3 times of NMOS width. and after diong the simulation, we get the graph like this shown below
+Now, doing other simulation in which we change the PMOS width to 3 times of NMOS width.

-image

 The difference between these two graphs is that in the second graph the transfer charactoristic is lies in the ecxact middle of the graph where in the first graph it is lies left from the middle of the graph.